bridgecrew-perf7/Machine-Learning-Deployment/README.md

 # Machine-Learning-Deployment
-This repository multiple technologies used in deploying a machine learning model.
+This repository contains ways of using multiple technologies in deploying a machine learning model.